 Somalia/Somaliland:

-- Water points and water collection systems are being repaired, but many other repairs are still urgently needed.
-More funds are needed for this.
+- We prepare water points and water collection systems, but many other repairs are still urgently needed, requiring more funds.

 - We support operations to ensure people's nutrition, for example by distributing food and water.